eldoy/weblang/README.md

 ### Features:
 - Extendable dynamic runtime
 - Written in Javascript, can run anywhere
-- Variables have dynamic types
-- All variables are global
 - Easy to learn, very minimal logic
 - Safe and secure
   - File and network access prohibited by default